 Palate Cancer: Signs, Symptoms And Risk Factors

-Squamous cell carcinomas can grow quickly, so if you notice scaly bumps or small tumors on your soft palate, it's important to talk to your health care provider immediately.
-Less than 5 percent of oral cancers are verrucous carcinomas, which grow slowly but may penetrate deeper layers of skin and spread to other areas of the body.
+Squamous cell carcinomas can grow quickly, so if you notice scaly bumps or small tumors on the roof of your mouth, it's essential to talk to your health care provider immediately.
+Less than 5 percent of oral cancers are verrucous carcinomas, which grow slowly but can penetrate deeper layers of skin and spread to other areas.

 - Bad breath